MouzaAlMheiri/rlac/_posts/2026-02-26-assignment1.md

 Figure 1.
 Relative frequencies of four emotion terms across the five texts.

-Right away, some patterns stood out.
-The fanfiction texts, especially HP Next Gen and Reconstructing HP, show noticeably higher frequencies of love.
-This was not exactly shocking, but seeing it visualized made the difference much more obvious.
+Clear patterns emerged immediately.
+The fanfiction texts especially HP Next Gen and Reconstructing HP show much higher frequencies of love, which the visualization made especially clear.

-Meanwhile, the canonical novels look much more emotionally balanced.
-Instead of one emotion dominating, the distribution stays relatively even.
+In contrast, the canonical novels show a more balanced emotional distribution, with no single emotion dominating.

-Wishmaster Harry Potter was probably the most interesting case.
-It shows elevated levels of fear and anger, which gives it a noticeably darker emotional profile.
-Seeing this visually really confirmed that each text carries its own emotional fingerprint.
+Wishmaster Harry Potter stood out for its elevated levels of fear and anger, giving it a distinctly darker emotional profile.
+The visualization confirmed that each text carries its own emotional fingerprint.

 2.2 Emotional Trends Across Narrative Segments (Voyant Bubblelines)

-Next, we wanted to see how emotions move across the timeline of each story.
-For this, we used Voyant’s Bubblelines tool, which shows where emotional keywords cluster throughout the narrative.
+Next, we examined how emotions shift across each narrative using Voyant’s Bubblelines tool, which visualizes where emotional keywords cluster over the narratives.

 <!--	Exported from Voyant Tools (voyant-tools.org).
 The iframe src attribute below uses a relative protocol to better function with both